Bioengineering Demonstration and Education Project

 Bioengineering is not a new practice; however, the incorporation of bioengineering technology into stream bank erosion protection or flood mitigation works has been limited in Alberta, until recently, due to factors such as a lack of familiarity with techniques, concerns about long term sustainability, cost, lack of available design and construction expertise and a lack of opportunity.

-In Alberta, many native plants such as Balsam Popular and several willow species can act as structural and mechanical elements to stabilize and naturally protect slopes.
+In Alberta, many native plants such as Balsam Poplar and several willow species can act as structural and mechanical elements to stabilize and naturally protect slopes.
 These plants can be easily obtained and propagated from cuttings or can be installed on-site as live stake, plugs, shrubs, or trees.
 Plant roots help to grab and hold soil, while the plant vegetation helps to slow the flow of water – a twofold approach preventing further bank erosion.

 The advantage of using bioengineering techniques is that they achieve a number of bank stabilization goals while also creating critical fish and wildlife habitat and improving water quality.